MaelAbgrall/HardwareforAI/README.md

 - Really short lifespan (due to overheat, and smaller component)
 - During training, you won't do favors to the battery, either because it's plugged for several hours, or because it's drawing a massive amount of power
 - Thermal overload (your computer will slow down to not literally burn, thus longer training time)
-- Really noisy
+- Really noisy & hot
 - you can't upgrade it
 - Not the best for performance / $

 #### Cloud computing
 Cloud computing is a good option if you don't have a budget or if you are not serious about AI.
-However, in the long run it's very expensive, so if you are using it daily, see the next two parts
+However, in the long run it's very expensive, so if you are using it daily, see the next two parts.
+Beware that this guide is intended for personal / small team use case (I'm working with 5 / 6 coworker on a xeon / 4 titan Xp server).
+For larger use case, this guide is not relevant!

 #### Pre-build